gregcaporaso/microbiogeo/doc/notes/repeated_measures_permanova.rst

 found online.
 You may obtain the script from the Qiimeutils repository under :file:`microbiogeo/r/repeated_measures_permanova.r`.

+:note: Since most papers reference PRIMER's PERMANOVA+ add-on for repeated measure designs, we should test that implementation instead of the R script I put together.
+I don't even know if it works correctly as it is based purely off of someone's blog, and there are no sources indicating whether it is the correct approach or not.
+The PERMANOVA+ manual contains instructions for how to set up a repeated measures PERMANOVA within PRIMER.

 System Setup and Required Dependencies
 --------------------------------------
 :note: The following instructions have been tested on 64-bit Linux Mint (essentially Debian).
 However, they `should` work across different Linux distros and on Macs, though some commands may need to be tweaked, or different package names might have to be used.
 The instructions assume you use bash as your shell.